Vietnam.vn - Nền tảng quảng bá Việt Nam

 And while it makes it harder for human spacecraft to access the subsurface ocean directly, this insulation makes it easier for us to find evidence of life right on the surface.

-"If life exists in Titan's ocean under the thick ice, any signs of life, any biosignatures, would need to be transported up into Titan's ice to a place where we could easily access them," said study leader Lauren Schurmeier.
+"If life exists in Titan's ocean under the thick ice, any signs of life, biosignatures, would need to be transported up into Titan's ice to a place we can easily access," said study leader Lauren Schurmeier.

-Dr Lauren also said that if the ice shell surrounding this ocean is warm and connected, this transport would easily occur.
+Dr Lauren also said that if the ice shell surrounding this ocean was warm and connected, this transport would easily occur.

 The ice crust holds a lot of methane, which is exactly what they expected.